 Exclusive Ski Getaway at Silverton & Telluride for SOS

-Silverton Mountain and Telluride Ski Resort are joining forces to create an unforgettable event to support Colorado based youth organizations, SOS Outreach, The Cycle Effect and Ski & Snowboard Club Vail.
+RESCHEDULED FOR MARCH 18-21 -- Silverton Mountain and Telluride Ski Resort are joining for a second year to create an unforgettable event to support Colorado based youth organizations, SOS Outreach, The Cycle Effect and Ski & Snowboard Club Vail.

 You're invited to join Michael Johnston, distinguished athletes Luis Benitez and Josiah Middaugh, and an exclusive group of invited guests for the second annual Martin Luther King POWDER CHALLENGE: Empowering and expanding mountain opportunity for every kid.

 Generously sponsored by Telluride Ski Resort and Silverton Mountain this intimate trip combines luxury accommodations with outdoor adventure in Colorado's breathtaking San Juan Mountains.
 Guests will enjoy a choice of vigorous Alpine skiing or serene Nordic touring; spas and cabins; rum and microbrews; thought provoking conversations and outdoor solitude; community and reflection; combined with athletics and inspiration from SOS Outreach tremendous youth participants.